enricllagostera/ponte/process/technical_design.md

 ## Tech stack

 The app uses Electron as the basis for cross-platform builds, ease of deployment and quick desktop GUI integration with Node.
 It uses NPM as package manager.
+Electron is supported via the template and CLI tool called Electron Vite.
+On the frontend side, I am using the framework Svelte to create modular, reactive UI.
+As for layouts and visual design, I'm using the Bootstrap library of component styles.

-The main functionality will be done via Node modules such as XML parsers, Git libraries, ZIP libraries and JSON manipulation.
+The main functionality (i.e. data and file handling and processing) is done via Node modules such as XML parsers, Git libraries, ZIP libraries and JSON manipulation.
 Other libraries involved are there mostly for dates, and filesystem operations.
 Right now, an overview of them is:

 1. `simple-git` and `git2json` to get Git information from GitHub repos;
 2. `xmlbuilder2` for XML parsing and building;